webarmor/Diaspora-Docker/README.md

 ## Final (Example)

-From the with_http_sql image, the Dockerfile just build an image from a **with_http_sql** image.
+From the **with_http_sql** image, the Dockerfile build the final Diaspora image with your the configuration you want.
 You have to put in the directory of the Dockerfile :

  - database.yml with the password you want for diaspora
  - diaspora.conf (conf for the http server)